-Returning to the examples of remorse and apology, research has specified remorse as a predictor of post-traumatic growth.49 Furthermore, as stated earlier, post-traumatic growth is more than the total sum of positive changes; it is a transformative experience that redefines an individual's personality.
-This interpretation of post-traumatic growth echoes Stephen Joseph's person-centered approach, which interprets it as a process and a move towards authenticity, optimal psychological adjustment, maturity, and openness to experience.50 Although showing remorse and asking for forgiveness from the individuals harmed are necessary for the healing process,51 it is not clear that these acts alone show the worldview of a convicted perpetrator to be qualitatively different from what it was before the genocide.
+Returning to the examples of remorse and apology, research has specified remorse as a predictor of post-traumatic growth.47 Furthermore, as stated earlier, post-traumatic growth is more than the total sum of positive changes; it is a transformative experience that redefines an individual's personality.
+This interpretation of post-traumatic growth echoes Stephen Joseph's person-centred approach, which interprets it as a process and a move towards authenticity, optimal psychological adjustment, maturity, and openness to experience.48 Although showing remorse and asking for forgiveness from the individuals harmed are necessary for the healing process,49 it is not clear that these acts alone show the worldview of a convicted perpetrator to be qualitatively different from what it was before the genocide.

-Relatedly, the measurement tools used in post-traumatic growth have been criticized for an over-reliance on self-reported change in thoughts and feelings and the absence of behavioural measures.52 For these authors, post-traumatic growth is essentially positive personality change - a change in an individual's characteristic and enduring patterns of thoughts, feelings, and behaviours.
+Relatedly, the measurement tools used in post-traumatic growth have been criticized for an over-reliance on self-reported change in thoughts and feelings and the absence of behavioural measures.
+For these authors, post-traumatic growth is essentially positive personality change - a change in an individual's characteristic and enduring patterns of thoughts, feelings, and behaviours.
 According to this perspective, it is implausible for significant changes in an individual's self-concept, relationships and worldviews not to result in parallel changes in their behaviour.
-This view is endorsed by other theories focusing specifically on behavioural changes following adversity, such as an increase in prosocial behaviour,53 or participation in political
+This view is endorsed by other theories focusing specifically on behavioural changes following adversity, such as an increase in prosocial behaviour, or participation in political resistance movements in the case of the Israeli-Palestine conflict.
+The focus on behavioural change is even more important when applying this research to perpetrators of the Rwanda genocide.
+In an effort to promote unity and reconciliation, the

-50 Stephen Joseph, 'A Person-Centered Perspective on Working with People Who Have Experienced Psychological Trauma and Helping Them Move Forward to Posttraumatic Growth', Person-Centered & Experiential Psychotherapies, 14.3 (2015), 178-90.
+- 47 Dekel, Ein-Dor, and Solomon; Hijazi, Keith, and O'Brien. - 48 Stephen Joseph, 'A Person-Centered Perspective on Working with People Who Have Experienced Psychological Trauma and Helping Them Move Forward to Posttraumatic Growth', Person-Centered & Experiential Psychotherapies, 14.3 (2015), 178-90. - 49 Pumla Gobodo-Madikizela, 'Remorse, Forgiveness, and Rehumanization: Stories from South Africa', Journal of Humanistic Psychology, 42.1 (2002), 7-32. - 50 Eranda Jayawickreme and Laura E. R. Blackie, 'Post-Traumatic Growth as Positive Personality Change: Evidence, Controversies and Future Directions: Post-Traumatic Growth', European Journal of Personality, 28.4 (2014), 312-31. - 51 Ervin Staub and Johanna Vollhardt, 'Altruism Born of Suffering: The Roots of Caring and Helping After Victimization and Other Trauma', American Journal of Orthopsychiatry, 78.3 (2008), 267-80. - 52 Stevan E. Hobfoll et al., 'Refining Our Understanding of Traumatic Growth in the Face of Terrorism: Moving from Meaning Cognitions to Doing What Is Meaningful', Applied Psychology, 56.3 (2007), 345-66.

-49 Dekel, Ein-Dor and Solomon.

-Hijazi, Keith and O'Brien.

-51 Pumla Gobodo-Madikizela, 'Remorse, Forgiveness, and Rehumanization: Stories from South Africa', Journal of Humanistic Psychology, 42.1 (2002), 7-32.

-52 Eranda Jayawickreme and Laura E. R. Blackie, 'Post-Traumatic Growth as Positive Personality Change: Evidence, Controversies and Future Directions: Post-Traumatic Growth', European Journal of Personality, 28.4 (2014), 312-31.

-53 Ervin Staub and Johanna Vollhardt, 'Altruism Born of Suffering: The Roots of Caring and Helping After Victimization and Other Trauma', American Journal of Orthopsychiatry, 78.3 (2008), 267-80.

-resistance movements in the case of the Israeli-Palestine conflict.54 The focus on behavioural change is even more important when applying this research to perpetrators of the Rwanda genocide.
-In an effort to promote unity and reconciliation, the government issued a Presidential decree in January 2003 releasing over 10,000 convicted perpetrators who had admitted all their crimes and showed repentance.55 Thus, given that perpetrators could show repentance to seek early release from prison, it is essential to define the conditions of post-traumatic growth through examples of how perpetrators are acting on such positive change in their own lives.
+government issued a Presidential decree in January 2003 releasing more than 10,000 convicted perpetrators who had admitted all their crimes and showed repentance.53 Thus, given that perpetrators could show repentance to seek early release from prison, it is essential to define the conditions of post-traumatic growth through examples of how perpetrators are acting on such positive change in their own lives.